-You may file an appeal with either the Superior Court or the Board of Tax and Land Appeals by September 1 of the year following the tax bill, if you are unhappy with your town's decision concerning your application.
+You may file an appeal with either the Superior Court or the Board of Tax and Land Appeals (BTLA) by September 1 of the year following the tax bill, if you are unhappy with your town's decision concerning your application.
+The BTLA has appeal forms for a BTLA appeal.